galaxyproject/training-material/topics/epigenetics/tutorials/cut_and_run/tutorial.md

 We have now finished the data preprocessing.
 Next, to find regions corresponding to potential binding sites, we want to identify regions where reads have piled up (peaks) greater than the background read coverage.
 [MACS2](https://github.com/taoliu/MACS) is widely used for CUT&RUN.

-At this step, two approaches exists: Like in ATAC-Seq, we have to take a few things into account.
-The pA(G)-MNase does not need to bind the protein it can create fragments unpsecifically a few bases downtream and upstream away from the true binding site.
+At this step, two approaches exist: Like in ATAC-Seq, we have to take a few things into account.
+The pA(G)-MNase does not need to bind the protein it can create fragments unspecifically a few bases downstream and upstream away from the true binding site.
 This is to the *"long"* arms of the proteins.
-A big jump can happen if a nucelosome is between the protein binding site and the cutting site.
+A big jump can happen if a nucleosome is between the protein binding site and the cutting site.

 It is critical to re-center the signal since the pA(G)-MNase cuts in different distances.
 Since some read pairs are not symmetric (i.e., the first mate might be further away from the binding site than the second mate) we will turn off the shifting mode of MACS2 and apply a direct shift.
 If we only assess the coverage of the 5' extremity of the reads, the data would be too sparse, and it would be impossible to call peaks.
 Thus, we will extend the start sites of the reads by 200bp (100bp in each direction) to assess coverage.

 ### Using MACS2